Skip to main content

 Head, Laboratory of Nanoscale Biophysics and Biochemistry, The Rockefeller University

 Biography: Shixin Liu obtained his B.Sc. in biology from the University of Science and Technology of China and his Ph.D. in chemistry from Harvard University.
-After postdoctoral work at the University of California, Berkeley, he became a faculty member at the Rockefeller University, where he is now associate professor and heads the Laboratory of Nanoscale Biophysics and Biochemistry.
-His group studies the dynamic behaviors and interactions of biomolecules chiefly using single-molecule techniques with a focus on DNA- and chromatin-based molecular machines.
+After postdoctoral work at the University of California at Berkeley, he became a faculty member at the Rockefeller University, where he is now associate professor and heads the Laboratory of Nanoscale Biophysics and Biochemistry.
+His group studies the dynamic behaviors and interactions of biomolecules, chiefly using single-molecule techniques with a focus on DNA- and chromatin-based molecular machines.
 He was a recipient of the NIH Director’s New Innovator Award and the Vilcek Prize for Creative Promise in Biomedical Science.

 The Department of Chemistry at the University of Kentucky organizes an annual Symposium on Chemistry and Molecular Biology.
 This symposium was established in honor of Anna S. Naff, a University of Kentucky graduate, through the generous support of Dr. Benton Naff of NIH.
 The symposium has an interdisciplinary character and is attended by students and faculty from the Departments of Chemistry, Biochemistry, Biology, Pharmacy, Engineering, Agriculture and Medicine.
 The symposium features renowned experts from around the world, including Nobel prize-winning scientists, and is attended by faculty and students from colleges and universities in Kentucky and the contiguous states.